 At Silo (2017), I was also planning the company’s Compute infrastructure.
 At that time there were three kinds of Compute available in the cloud.
 Containers, Functions and Servers.
 The last one comes with an inefficient maintenance overhead compared to the others, something I wanted to prevent from happening.

 There was also no actual need in sight for Servers.
 But on the contrary, there may eventually be a need for it.
-Just a few months before I had a project requiring Servers at a different company, so it wasn’t based on nothing.
+It wasn’t based on nothing, because just a a few months before I had a project requiring Servers at a different company.

 I could have decided to completely disregard Servers.
 That would have led to unawarely coding a Blockage, to be later removed by me or someone else.
 Meaning my own hands today would be creating a potential future inefficiency.